Office of Undergraduate Research Undergraduate research will set you apart.

 2. College of Architecture, Design, & Construction

-• Graduate Student Winner: Laura Lopez, Landscape Architecture, “Day-lighting Parkerson Mill Creek to reveal aquatic ecosystems”
+• Graduate Winner: Laura Lopez, Landscape Architecture, “Day-lighting Parkerson Mill Creek to reveal aquatic ecosystems”

 3. Raymond J. Harbert College of Business